- Rust 99.3%

 :initial-syncto request a fresh catch-up pass for the current view - if the UI still looks stale, run

-:reloadto reload configuration and related runtime state, then revisit the room - if you can safely do so, sending a new message in the room often forces the room to become visibly active again
+:reloadto reload configuration and related runtime state; invalid config is now rejected instead of being normalized, so fix any validation error first, then revisit the room - if you can safely do so, sending a new message in the room often forces the room to become visibly active again

 - profile changes made from another Matrix client, such as updating your display name or avatar, can also cause many rooms to refresh their visible state